PhilOfCalth/WordSquareCalculator/README.md

 ## APIs and Libraries Used
  - Java 8
  - Junit
- - Spring-context (for dependency injection)
+ - spring-context (for dependency injection)
- - Spring-core (for some helper methods)

 ## Overall Methodology
 1. The problem was broken down into user stories (available under [userstories.md](userstories.md))